qala-io/java-course/docs/programme/spring-n-rest.md

 # Step 3 - Spring IoC

+- Learn different bean scopes (singleton, prototype, thread, request, session)
+- Try to create Spring Contexts via XML and Java configuration
+- Learn what autowired is and how it's defined in XML and Java configurations
+- Read about package-scan and annotation-marked beans
+- Try creating multiple contexts and importing one in another
+- Learn about profiles.
+Research and think about why this is typically a bad practice to use them.
+Compare them to importing contexts.

 # Step 4 - Spring MVC

 * Learn what Front Controller design pattern is
+* Learn what `org.springframework.web.servlet.DispatcherServlet` is and how it's defined in web.xml
+* Make sure you understand the difference between `DispatcherServlet` and `org.springframework.web.context.ContextLoaderListener`
+* Learn the difference between `@RestController` and `@Controller`
+* Define `DispatcherServlet`, create a class that's going to be your `@RestController`, create an XML Spring context with a bean of that class

+# Step 5 - Advanced REST

+- Read about cache and the respective headers
+- Read about Publish-Subscribe notifications
+- Read about Atom Syndicate Protocol and how it solves Pub-Sub architecture for REST
+- Learn what HATEOAS is and think of how this can be used in your app

 # Literature